FAQs

 Traditional PR retainers often involve longer contracts, higher monthly fees and larger agency structures.
 That can be right for bigger brands, complex corporate communications or major launch campaigns, but it is not always the right fit for founders, experts and growing businesses.

-The PR Plan is designed to be more focused.
-It gives clients access to journalist-led PR, strategy, content creation, pitching and account-managed support without the same level of cost, commitment or agency layers.
+Our PR services are designed to be more focused.
+They give clients access to journalist-led PR, strategy, content creation, pitching and account-managed support without the same level of cost, commitment or agency layers.

 Is there any eligibility criteria?